Genivia/ugrep/README.md

             represented by the UTF-8 sequence C2 A3.
 See also --dotall.
     -W, --with-hex
             Output binary matches in hexadecimal, leaving text matches alone.
-            This option is equivalent to the --binary-files=with-hex option with --hexdump=2C.
-To omit the matching line from the hex output, combine option --hexdump with option -W.  See also option -U.
+            This option is equivalent to the --binary-files=with-hex option.
+            To omit the matching line from the hex output, use both options -W and --hexdump.
+See also options -U.
     -X, --hex
-            Output matches in hexadecimal.
-This option is equivalent to the --binary-files=hex option with --hexdump=2C.
+            Output matches and matching lines in hexadecimal.
+This option is equivalent to the --binary-files=hex option.
 To omit the matching line from the hex output use option --hexdump.
 See also option -U.
-    --hexdump[=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]]
-            Output matches in 1 to 8 columns of 8 hexadecimal octets.
-The default is 2 columns or 16 octets per line.
-Option `a' outputs a `*' for all hex lines that are identical to the previous hex line, `b' removes all space breaks, `c' removes the character column, `h' removes hex spacing, `A' includes up to NUM hex lines after the match, `B' includes up to NUM hex lines before the match and `C' includes up to NUM hex lines.
-When NUM is omitted, the matching line is included in the output.
-See also options -U, -W and -X.
     --dotall
             Dot `.' in regular expressions matches anything, including newline.
             Note that `.*' matches all input and should not be used.

 Note that `--hexdump` differs from `-X` by omitting the matching line from the hex output, showing only the matching pattern using a minimal number of hex lines.
-Option `-X` is the same as `--hexdump=2C` to display the matching line as hex `C` context.
+Additional match context hex lines are output with the `-ABC` context options or with `--hexdump=C3` to output 3 hex lines as context, for example.

 To search a file for ASCII words, displaying text lines as usual while binary content is shown in hex with `-U` and `-W`: